etorreborre/registry/doc/tutorial.md

 ```
 Not great, when running the application we print `start the logger` 3 times because the `Logger` is used by 3 other components.

 2. use the `memoize @IO @(Logger IO) registry` function to modify the registry.
     This returns `IO (Registry _ _)` because we keep some state to memoize the initialization of the `Logger`
 3. run the application and observe that the `Logger` is only initialized once
 4. use the `memoizeAll @IO` function to memoize all the components at once and make sure you don't forget any

 ### Exercise 8 (advanced)

 By default a registry will collect all the types of values and functions that you register.
-Then, when calling `make` the compiler will check that a value can indeed be built from the registry.
-However this can make compilation times grow if the registry is very large.
-Another issue with the registry maintaining precise types is that it is not possible to use a `Registry` in a `State` monad since modifying that registry would modify its type and `State s a` needs the same `s` all the time.

-For those reasons, several functions are available in `registry` to help with type-checking

- - `makeUnsafe`: we have already seen this one
- - `eraseTypes` will erase the types of a registry to only keep 2 empty type lists.
-Now the registry can only be used with `makeUnsafe` but can be put in a State monad
- - `checkRegistry` is a TemplateHaskell function which you can use _before_ erasing the types and check in one place that all the output types specified in the registry can indeed be built

-For this exercise:

- 1. take an existing registry, erase the types and see that you can still make a value with `makeUnsafe`
- 2. use `$(checkRegistry 'registry`) to check the completeness of a registry and see what happens if you add a constructor which has a input value not available in the registry

-_Notes_:

-  - you will need the `{-# LANGUAGE TemplateHaskell #-}` pragma
-  - you will need to add `$(return [])` before the `$(checkRegistry)` if the registry you are checking is declared in the same file (this is a well-known TemplateHaskell limitation)
+The type-level lists tracked by a registry can grow quite large.

+You can reduce those list by using:

+ - `eraseTypes` to return a registry with type `Registry [ERASED_TYPES] [ERASED_TYPES]`
+ - `normalize` to de-duplicate types in each list